 Listeria and raw milk

 Many overseas raw dairy farmers have tremendous success with giving their cows a 100% pasture-based diet (grass and hay).
 They report the animals are robust and healthier with less need for intervention strategies.
-When holistic pasture management is implemented on the farm the microbiology and nutrition in the pasture is restored.
+When holistic pasture management is implemented on the farm, the microbiology and nutrition in the pasture is restored.
 Regenerative farming and a rotational grazing program builds plant diversity and soil microbes.
 Soil microbes, like mycorrhizal fungi, enable plants to take up lots of carbon and minerals, which makes more nutrients available to the animals, more here.
 It has a positive impact on the health of both dairy and beef cattle.
-Animals producing for the raw milk market have to be in excellent health and this is a great way to achieve that in organic farming systems.
+Animals producing for the raw milk market have to be in excellent health, and this is a great way to achieve that in organic farming systems.
 A veterinarian turned 100% grass-fed raw milk producer in this example is one of many who can show that it is possible to achieve undetectable results in milk quality tests.
 It is not difficult to make clean raw milk that has a long shelf life of three weeks.
 It is not hard when you know how to do it...

 A raw milk producer from New Zealand recently had a positive campylobacter test and before that another had their milk recalled because it might contain listeria.
 These incidents have led to criticism from Professor Nigel French, who is director of the New Zealand Food Safety Science and Research Centre.
-A few days later the New Zealand Ministry for Primary Industries (MPI) issued a press release reminding to take care when consuming raw drinking milk (RDM) because MPI consider it to be a high risk food.
+A few days later the New Zealand Ministry for Primary Industries (MPI) issued a press release reminding to take care when consuming the raw drinking milk (RDM) from its system, because MPI consider it to be a high risk food.

 There is reason to be concerned about New Zealand's raw milk system implemented in 2016.
 A study of the Animal Products Notice: Raw milk for Sale to Consumers document page 34 reveals that NZ raw milk regulation has little clarification on what cows are not allowed to eat.
 The regulations force all sorts of other compliance on the farmers but neglects some of the most important aspects that contribute to the food safety of RDM.
 The feed commonly given to cows in the industrial dairy industry has many recognised risks and mitigation strategies.
-There is an expectation that the milk produced for this market will be pasteurised rendering the milk free from dangers.
+There is an expectation that the milk produced for this market will be pasteurised, rendering the milk free from dangers.
 We know that some raw dairies in New Zealand only feed pasture to their animals, but what would happen if a farmer from an industrial background feed some common industrial feeds to the herd producing RDM?
 The New Zealand RDM system has vulnerabilities that some farmers may not be aware of.
 What is normal for the industrial dairy industry, cannot automatically be accepted as normal for the RDM operation.
 Perhaps it is best that MPI go back to the drawing board and create a system that is safer and fair towards farmers, consumers and the raw milk movement.

 In addition, the Campaign for Real Milk posted a link to a government document published in 2003 on their homepage indicating that on a per-serving basis, deli meats are ten times more likely to cause food-borne illness than raw milk (Listeria Monocytogenes Risk Assessment: Interpretive Summary, Center for Food Safety and Applied Nutrition, Sept.
 2003, page 17).
 Raw milk is not even on the list of the top ten most risky foods in North America, see IAFP Raw Milk Debate 2016.